-Employers and Learning Providers - Find out what your role is in the End Point Assessment (EPA) component of the New Apprenticeship Standards (NAS).
+Employers and Learning Providers - Find out about the IET and End Point Assessments of the new Apprenticeship Standards.

 List of Apprenticeship Standards for which the IET is registered to deliver the End Point Assessment

 Aircraft Maintenance Certifying Engineer - Level 3

 As part of the UK Government’s reform, existing apprenticeships will be replaced by new employer-led Apprenticeship Standards.
 Created by groups of employers known as Trailblazers, the new Standards provide structure to apprenticeships so that they are high-quality, rigorous and develop apprentices to meet employers’ needs.